Lionel Blatter

 Teaching

-- Bachelor-Thesis of Maximilian von Gaisberg.
-"Formal Verificationn of Sorting Algorithms with Frama-C." (git).
+- 2021-2022 Supervised the Bachelor-Thesis of Maximilian von Gaisberg.
+"Formal Verificationn of Sorting Algorithms with Frama-C".

-- Research internship of Tobias Hombücher "Verification of distributed system with Frama-C/MPIV".
+- 2021 Supervised the research internship of Tobias Hombücher "Verification of distributed system with Frama-C/MPIV".

 Contact